ska-telescope/skampi/README.md

 There are multiple ways to access your cluster.
 With the Kubernetes plugin installed in VSCode, you can set your VSCode to access the namespaced deployment.
 Follow the above-mentioned documentation and set your cluster to the KUBECONFIG file provided.

 ### Minikube
-For a local installation of a Minikube cluster, we recommend you use the [SKA Deploy Minikube](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube) repository.
+For a local installation of a Minikube cluster, we recommend you use the SKA Minikube Deployment repository - see link below.

 #### Docker

-First install Docker - follow [these instructions](https://docs.docker.com/get-docker/)
+First install Docker - follow [these instructions](https://docs.docker.com/get-docker/).

 #### Minikube setup
-To set up your Minikube cluster for local SKAMPI deployment, follow [these instructions](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube/).
+To set up your Minikube cluster for local SKAMPI deployment, follow the instructions provided in the [SKA Minikube Deployment](https://gitlab.com/ska-telescope/sdi/ska-cicd-deploy-minikube/) repository.
 For first-time setup, do the following:
 ```
 git clone git@gitlab.com:ska-telescope/sdi/ska-cicd-deploy-minikube.git
 cd ska-cicd-deploy-minikube